 Work with your spouse and help keep an oil field safe.
-There are plenty of jobs available for people who to park on site, monitor the gate and check trucks in and out 24 hours a day.
+There are plenty of jobs available for people who park on-site, monitor the gate, and check trucks in and out 24 hours a day.
 This is a job for 2 people and it keeps you hopping!
-Pay is $150 a day and up, and includes your RV site, generating and dump station.
+Pay is $150 a day and up, and includes your RV site, generating, and dump station.

 Christmas Tree Sales

 Want to work like crazy for 4 weeks?
 A Christmas tree lot allows you to park, work and make some nice cash.

 Many pumpkin patches hire RVers to help oversee the patch and keep it safe by parking on their land.
 This job can sometimes turn into a Christmas tree job if both are done on the same lot.

 Calendar companies and various companies such as Hickory Farms hire RVers to help run their booths during the holiday season.